TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 date: "2024-10-11"
 ---

-For effectively developing go plugins, familiarize yourself with the following:
+We recommend that you familiarize yourself with the following official Go documentation to help you work effectively with Go plugins:

 - [The official plugin package documentation - Warnings](https://pkg.go.dev/plugin)
 - [Tutorial: Getting started with multi-module workspaces](https://go.dev/doc/tutorial/workspaces)

-Plugins need to be compiled to native shared object code, which are then loaded by Gateway.
-For best results, knowing the restrictions of plugins is recommended.
-For maximum compatibility, Go workspaces are recommended, as shown below.
+Plugins need to be compiled to native shared object code, which can then be loaded by Tyk Gateway.
+For best results it's important to understand the need for plugins to be compiled using exactly the same environment and [build flags]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow#build-flag-restrictions" >}}) as the Gateway.
+To simplify this and minimise the risk of compatibility problems, we strongly recommend the use of  [Go workspaces]({{< ref "https://go.dev/blog/get-familiar-with-workspaces" >}}), to provide a consistent environment.

 ## Setting up your environment

 To develop plugins, you'll need:

-- Go based on the gateway version (from go.mod)
+- Go (matching the version used in the Gateway, which you can determine using `go.mod`)
-- Git to check out gateway source code
+- Git to check out Tyk Gateway source code
-- A folder with plugins to build
+- A folder with the code that you want to build into plugins

-Set up a workspace, which, at the end, is going to look like:
+We recommend that you set up a *Go workspace*, which, at the end, is going to contain:

-- `/tyk-release-5.3.6` - the checkout
+- `/tyk-release-x.y.z` - the Tyk Gateway source code
 - `/plugins` - the plugins
-- `/go.work` - the go workspace file
+- `/go.work` - the *Go workspace* file
-- `/go.work.sum` - workspace package checksums
+- `/go.work.sum` - *Go workspace* package checksums

-Using the workspace ensures build compatibility, matching plugin restrictions.
+Using the *Go workspace* ensures build compatibility, matching plugin restrictions.

-### 1. Checking out tyk
+### 1. Checking out Tyk Gateway source code

 ```
 git clone --branch release-5.3.6 https://github.com/TykTechnologies/tyk.git tyk-release-5.3.6 || true
 ```

-The example checkout uses a particular `release-5.3.6` branch, to match a release.
-With newer `git` version, you may pass `--branch v5.3.6` and it would use the tag.
+This example uses a particular `release-5.3.6` branch, to match Tyk Gateway release 5.3.6.
+With newer `git` versions, you may pass `--branch v5.3.6` and it would use the tag.
 In case you want to use the tag it's also possible to navigate into the folder and issue `git checkout tags/v5.3.6`.

-### 2. Preparing the workspace - plugins
+### 2. Preparing the Go workspace

-The plugin workspace can be very simple.
+Your Go workspace can be very simple.

 Generally you would:

-1. create a .go file with code for your plugin
+1. create a `.go` file containing the code for your plugin
-2. create a go.mod for the plugin
+2. create a `go.mod` file for the plugin
-3. ensure the correct go version is in use
+3. ensure the correct Go version is in use
-4. add gateway dependency with `go get`, using the commit hash
+4. add a Tyk Gteway dependency with `go get`, using the commit hash

-For implementation examples, see [CustomGoPlugin.go](https://github.com/TykTechnologies/custom-go-plugin/blob/master/go/src/CustomGoPlugin.go).
-We'll be using this as the source for our plugin as shown:
+As an example, we can use the [CustomGoPlugin.go](https://github.com/TykTechnologies/custom-go-plugin/blob/master/go/src/CustomGoPlugin.go) sample as the source for our plugin as shown:

 ```
 mkdir -p plugins